-- Using drugs or alcohol prior to your accident
+- Using drugs or alcohol before your accident

 - Doing something outside of the scope of your work

 According to the U.S. Department of Labor, injured workers can get multiple types of benefits from their injury claims.
-A workers’ compensation attorney from Morris Bart can assess your case and tell you what compensation you’re likely to receive.
+A workers’ compensation attorney in Birmingham can assess your case and tell you what compensation you’re likely to receive.
+Compensation may include:

-Any costs you have accumulated for the care of your injuries may be reimbursed through workers’ compensation benefits.
-Your doctor should create a treatment plan, and you should follow that treatment plan to the end.
+Any costs you have accumulated for the care of your injuries, potentially including travel to medical appointments, may be reimbursed through workers’ compensation benefits.

 Vocational Rehabilitation Costs